Brian Cubbon: Biography

-Cubbon was born in Oswaldtwisle, Lancashire on 9 April 1928.
+Cubbon was born in Oswaldtwistle, Lancashire on 9 April 1928.
 His father, Edward Moore Cubbon was a primary school teacher and his mother was Anita Jane, née Crossland.
 Cubbon was educated at Bury Grammar School under a scholarship and went on to study Classics at Trinity College, Cambridge, graduating in 1949.
 He spent a while in the Royal Electrical and Mechanical Engineers for national service.

 He became Permanent Under Secretary of State (the senior civil servant in charge of a Government department) of the Northern Ireland Office from 1976 to 1979 and Permanent Under-Secretary of State at the Home Office from 1979 to 1988.
 He was a Press Complaints Commission Commissioner from 1995 to 2002.

 Cubbon was injured in an IRA bomb explosion in which the British Ambassador to Ireland, Christopher Ewart-Biggs, was killed in 1976.
 The car in which the party was travelling was blown up by a bomb concealed in a culvert under the road.
 Cubbon's Private Secretary, Judith Cooke, was also killed, and the driver, Brian O'Driscoll, was injured.

 He married art teacher, Lorin Richardson on 20 October 1956 and they had four children.
-He was appointed Commander of the Order of the Bath Empire (CB) in 1974, Knight Commander (KCB) in 1977 and Knight Grand Cross of the Order of the Bath (GCB) 1984, the highest rank of the Order of the Bath.
+He was appointed Companion of the Order of the Bath (CB) in 1974, Knight Commander (KCB) in 1977 and Knight Grand Cross of the Order of the Bath (GCB) 1984, the highest rank of the Order of the Bath.
 He died of a heart attack on 20 May 2015 at the age of 87.